-The team at Above and Beyond Home Health Care will always be happy to describe the physical therapy process with clients, especially those seeking relief from pain and those who are interested in improving their mobility and balance.
+The team at Above and Beyond Home Health Care will always be happy to describe the physical therapy process with patients, especially those seeking relief from pain and those who are interested in improving their mobility and balance.

-The home health care agency offers the services of a group of skilled physical therapists and physical therapy assistants who visit clients through Eastern Iowa to help them feel better and look for ways to make improvements to their flexibility and strength.
+The home health care agency offers the services of a group of skilled physical therapists and physical therapy assistants who visit patients through Eastern Iowa to help them feel better and look for ways to make improvements to their flexibility and strength.
 Everyone can benefit from this type of therapy, not just those with specific trauma from an accident, surgery or health conditions.
 Seniors especially can receive a wide array of benefits to their physical and mental health, according to WebMD.

 Physical therapy can also have additional benefits of helping seniors remain independent in their own home: by providing improved strength, flexibility, and other benefits, they often are able to reduce their risk of falling while reducing damage.

 While falls have the potential to hurt anyone of any age, they can be especially devastating to seniors and may lead to a need to relocate temporarily or permanently to an assisted living center or other communities for more advanced care.

 Physical therapists often begin a set of sessions by assessing a patient’s current abilities and figuring out an effective treatment plan so he or she can achieve a certain level of mobility and flexibility.
 A complete restoration may not always be possible with certain injuries or conditions but improvements can usually be found.
 There also may be restrictions on how many sessions are available, such as some insurance plans only authorize a certain number per health condition.

 It’s natural for people to be concerned about what happens after the treatment ends.
 Will they be new and improved forever?
 Will they automatically return to the previous state of pain the minute treatment ends?
 The answer actually depends on a variety of factors.